-When there is a new update for Kalium, a notification will be shown in admin menu, admin bar and a notification throughout admin panel.
+When there is a new update for Kalium, a notification will be shown in the admin menu, admin bar and a notification throughout admin panel.
 Even if you haven’t activated your theme, you will still be notified of available updates in an effort to inform our users of when their theme is out of date and that they should update; however, you will not be able to have access to these updates automatically and will instead have to update your theme manually.

 Before Updating please read all the release notes for the update, found in the changelog.
 Be sure to read the notes for every release since the last time you updated.
-Also consider deactivating caching plugins temporarily to avoid the caching of old markup.
+Also, consider deactivating caching plugins temporarily to avoid the caching of old markup.

-Step 1 – Go to updates section
+Step 1 – Go to the Updates section

 Before proceeding to update the theme, make sure you have activated it.